eudoxia0/eudoxia0.github.io/article/_drafts/the-trajectory-of-automation.md

 starship _Enterprise_, etc. There's a few problems with this idea:

-1. "Drudgery" and "meaningful work" are in the same complexity class, so the technology that automates all of he former also automates the latter.
+1. "Drudgery" and "meaningful work" are in the same complexity class, so the technology to automates the former also automates the latter.
 2. Our revealed preference seems to be that we prefer solipsistic convenience over human relationships.